 When skiing or snowboarding at Coronet Peak, it’s important to follow the Snow Responsibility Code to ensure both your own and others’ safety on the mountain.

 You can find the Snow Responsibility Code on our mountains and is detailed below for you as well.
-Also it’s also important that you regularly check the snow and weather conditions and ski/ride within your ability.
+Also, it’s important that you regularly check the snow and weather conditions and ski/ride within your ability.

 Snow Responsibility Code: